artcreatezart/pokedex/README.md

 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E) ![React Router](https://img.shields.io/badge/React_Router-CA4245?style=for-the-badge&logo=react-router&logoColor=white) ![Vite](https://img.shields.io/badge/vite-%23646CFF.svg?style=for-the-badge&logo=vite&logoColor=white) ![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white) ![Visual Studio Code](https://img.shields.io/badge/Visual%20Studio%20Code-0078d7.svg?style=for-the-badge&logo=visual-studio-code&logoColor=white) ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)

-## Key Points
+## Description
 In this project, I created a Pokedex website using the PokeApi.
 The website allows users to:

-View a full Pokedex
+👾 View a full Pokedex <br/>
-Search for specific Pokémon
+👾 Search for specific Pokémon <br/>
-Filter by Pokémon type or name
+👾 Filter by Pokémon type or name <br/>
-Clear filters to return to the full list
+👾 Clear filters to return to the full list <br/>

 The goal was to learn how to interact with an external API and understand how to manipulate and display data dynamically.
 The visual design was inspired by Pokémon Legends: Arceus, using its color scheme, fonts, and overall aesthetic for the website's look and feel.

-## Description
+## Usage
-In this project, I created a Pokedex website using an external API called PokeApi.
-The website allows users to view a full Pokedex, search for specific Pokémon, and filter them by type or name.
-Users can also clear the filters to return to the full list.
-The main goal of the project was to learn how to work with external APIs and understand their usefulness.
-As a visual learner, I find it easier to design websites after deciding on a theme or style.
-For this project, I drew inspiration from the Pokémon Legends: Arceus game, using its color scheme, fonts, and overall design aesthetic for the websites look and feel.

-This project focused on working with an API and its functionality, so I didnt spend much time on pre-production tasks.
-I gathered a few small assets, such as colors, images, and styles inspired by the Pokémon Legends: Arceus game, which helped me establish a design concept.
-I started by setting up the main files and folder structure, linking everything correctly.
-I tested in the console and terminal to catch any sneaky errors.
-After that, I proceeded to call the API and retrieved specific data elements to display on my Pokedex website
+#####Current Features:
+🕹️ Search Pokémon by name or type
+🕹️ Filter Pokémon by their types
+🕹️ Responsive design improvements underway
+#####Planned Features:
+🕹️ Add Pronouniations for the pokemon names
+🕹️ Enhance responsiveness for mobile devices

 Disclaimer: I am currently working on this project to improve the design and functionailty using new skills have learnt.
 At this moment i am working on adding new information about individual pokemon aswell as improving the responsivness.